astraly-labs/pragma-node/pragma-consumer/README.md

 ### Error Handling

 The SDK uses the `thiserror` crate for error handling.
 Errors are propagated through the Result type, allowing for easy error handling and propagation in your application.
+The two main errors types are:

+- `builder::BuilderError` for errors during the `PragmaConsumer` building,
+- `conssumer::ConsumerError` for errors during the fetching of the option and the merkle proof.